Dielectric strength: Break down field strength

 The field strength at which break down occurs depends on the respective geometries of the dielectric (insulator) and the electrodes with which the electric field is applied, as well as the rate of increase of the applied electric field.
 Because dielectric materials usually contain minute defects, the practical dielectric strength will be a significantly less than the intrinsic dielectric strength of an ideal, defect-free, material.
 Dielectric films tend to exhibit greater dielectric strength than thicker samples of the same material.
 For instance, the dielectric strength of silicon dioxide films of thickness around 1 μm is about 0.5 GV/m.
 However very thin layers (below, say, 100 nm) become partially conductive because of electron tunneling.
 Multiple layers of thin dielectric films are used where maximum practical dielectric strength is required, such as high voltage capacitors and pulse transformers.
 Since the dielectric strength of gases varies depending on the shape and configuration of the electrodes, it is usually measured as a fraction of the dielectric strength of nitrogen gas.

 Dielectric strength (in MV/m, or 10^{6}⋅volt/meter) of various common materials:

 Units

 In SI, the unit of dielectric strength is volts per meter (V/m).
-It is also common to see related units such as volts per centimeter (V/cm), megavolts per meter (MV/m), and so on.
+It is also common to see related units such as volt per centimeter (V/cm), megavolts per meter (MV/m), and so on.

-In United States customary units, dielectric strength is often specified in volts per mil (a mil is 1/1000 inch).
+In United States customary units, dielectric strength is often specified in volt per mil (a mil is 1/1000 inch).
 The conversion is: